 Patients with carpal tunnel need to look at the root origin and complications of carpal tunnel.

-The most common cause of the inflammation and its resulting pressure is typically an underlying medical condition which is causing the swelling in the wrist and may obstruct the flow of blood and eventually cause pain.
+The most common cause of the inflammation and its resulting pressure is typically an underlying medical condition which is causing the swelling in the wrist and may obstruct the flow of blood and eventually cause back pain as a result. pain.

 Some of the more common conditions associated with carpal tunnel syndrome include: